Reconnecting

 Our donations this year will support the Noke Koi Indigenous Association of Brazil.
 This tribe is steward of 187,400 hectares of forest.
 Our support will help them install solar panels, access internet, employ GPS monitoring equipment, upgrade their boats, and advance marketing of their crafts.

 Please join Susan and me in supporting this highly effective organization.
 We all wonder what we can do to stave off the crisis of our planet.
 Here is a concrete step, which will allow you to sleep at night.
-So, give 'til it hurts!
+Call me for specifics on how to do so.

 On to more mundane matters.